dh-trier/coleto/README.md

 ![Coleto diff table](https://raw.githubusercontent.com/dh-trier/coleto/main/images/coleto_diff_table.png)

-## How to use coleto?
+## How to use Coleto?
 Documentation

 Basically, the user places two .txt files into the right folder, modifies the config.yaml file to point Coleto  to the right folder and language selection (English, French, or German), and then the user runs a single command in their terminal.
 That's it!
 Coleto then generates all the visualizations and tables.